-In the public sector, abortion services are provided only in the secondary and tertiary care hospitals and not available at the primary health centres.MTP services are not available in many public facilities.
-As per the NRHM statistics for the year 2011-12, only about 8 percent of the public facilities in Gujarat and 16 percent in Himachal Pradesh (16 %) provide MTP services (NRHM, 2012).
-As a result even states like Tamil Nadu, where a large majority of deliveries take place in the public sector, about two thirds of abortions in 2010-11 took place in private facilities.
+In the public sector, abortion services are provided only in the secondary and tertiary care hospitals and are not available at the primary health centres.
+MTP services are not available in many public facilities.
+As per the NRHM statistics for the year 2011-12, only about 8 percent of the public facilities in Gujarat and 16 percent in Himachal Pradesh provide MTP services (NRHM, 2012).
+As a result such facilities are poor even in states like Tamil Nadu, where a large majority of deliveries take place in the public sector, about two thirds of abortions in 2010-11 took place in private facilities.

-Again, the poor quality and negative attitudes of providers in public facilities, and lack of confidentiality force a majority of women to use private providers despite having to pay costly out-of-pocket expenditures for accessing the services.
-Hence, the share of private sector for abortion services is high in India.
-This situation acts as a great barrier for rural and poor mariginised women to access safe abortion services.
+Again, the poor quality and negative attitudes of the health care providers in public facilities, and leek of confidentiality force a majority of women to visit the private providers despite having to pay out-of-pocket expenditures for accessing the services.
+Hence, the share of private sector in abortion services is high in India.
+This situation is a great barrier for rural and poor mariginised women to access safe abortion services.
 So, safe and cost-effective abortions are still a distant dream for many women in India.
 Evidence also shows there is a huge unmet need for abortion services (Malhotra et al, 2003).

-Again traditional methods like Dilatation & Curettage was more widely used for early trimester abortions.
-The use of safe and simple methods like medical abortion, manual vacuum aspiration (MVA) methods are not as widely used even in public facilities.
+Again traditional methods like Dilatation & Curettage2 were more widely used for early trimester abortions.
+The use of safe and simple methods like medical abortion, manual vacuum aspiration (MVA) are not as widely used even in public facilities.
 The National Rural Health Mission (2007-2012) in India has made significant public health investments in medical as well as human resources in terms of promotion of delivery care services at a PHC level.
 However, these improvements have not contributed towards promoting safe abortion services.
-Using these infrastructures medical as well as MVA services could be easily provided at the primary care levels, which are more accessible to poor and rural women.
-Secondly, pre- and postabortion counselling is almost absent both in the public and private health sector facilities, and as a result many women are forced into second and repeated abortions.
+Using these infrastructures medical as well as MVA abortion services could be easily provided at the primary care levels, which are more accessible to poor and rural women.
+Secondly, pre and postabortion counselling is almost absent both in the public and private health sector facilities, and as a result many women are forced into second and repeated abortions.
 It is very important to provide contraceptive counselling to couples for preventing repeated abortions.